How to Resize Images for Websites (2025 WebP Guide)

 • Start with your homepage:

-Use SEOSpace* to scan your most important page first—it'll show you exactly which images are slowing things down and help you fix them.
+Use SEOSpace* to scan your most important &/or most high-traffic pages first—it'll show you exactly which images are slowing things down and help you fix them.

 • Replace strategically: